jfritts-afk/Weather_Wonder/readme.md

-# Weather Data Fetcher
+# Weather Wonder

 ## Description

-The Weather Data Fetcher is a Python application designed to fetch, organize, and store weather data for a specified location.
+Weather Wonder is a Python application designed to fetch, organize, and store weather data for a specified location.
 This tool leverages several libraries and APIs to provide current, hourly, and daily weather forecasts.
 The application also includes functionality to manage and archive weather data files.

 ## Functionality